matschaffer/knife-solo/README.md

 ## Issues

 Traffic on this project is still fairly low, so a mailing list seems like "too much".
-Since we don't have one feel free to file an issue for any problems or questions you have while using it.
+Since we don't have one feel free to file an issue for any problems or questions you have while using knife-solo.

 If you'd like to help work on issues, I recommend using [huboard](https://huboard.com/matschaffer/knife-solo) to keep track of work in progress.
 A number of the labels on the project's issues are actually for huboard's purposes.